 I read a quote the other day that said, “You don’t need someone to complete you.
 You need someone to accept you completely.”
 Your partner can support you and love you unconditionally, but they cannot save you or make you whole.
 Each person is responsible for bringing wholeness and maturity to a relationship.
 As soon as you take responsibility for your own growth and wholeness, the sooner you will find the healthy relationship you are longing for.

 At Lime Tree Counseling, we are a group of skilled therapists who are passionate about helping people strengthen and improve their relationships.
-Located in Ambler, PA, we offer grief, addiction, marriage, and trauma counseling for the Pennsylvania and Colorado area.
+Located in Ambler, PA, we offer grief, addiction, marriage counseling, and trauma counseling for the Pennsylvania and Colorado area.
 We offer in-person and online counseling so that we can best serve you in whatever space that feels most comfortable and manageable.
 If you’re not sure we are the best fit for you, set up a free 15-minute phone consultation and learn about how we can help.